College Placement Testing

 - Non-native speakers who did not complete four years of high school English at an accredited U.S. high school must take the ESL Placement Test instead of the College Placement Test.

 - Students who have reached sophomore status at an accredited U.S. college or university and have completed one semester of English Composition and one semester of college-level math with a grade of “C” or higher may be exempt from certain categories.

-If you believe that you may be exempt from the College Placement Test, but have not submitted your exam scores/college transcript, please contact the New Student Orientation office at firstname.lastname@example.org or 732-548-6000 ext.
+If you believe that you may be exempt from the College Placement Test, but have not submitted your exam scores/college transcript, please contact the New Student Advising office at firstname.lastname@example.org or 732-548-6000 ext.
 3824.